wp-plugins/use-clients-time-zone/readme.txt

 Original release.

 == Changelog ==

+= 1.1.2 =
+Changed JavaScript so that the page is not reloaded if cookies are not enabled on the client.

 = 1.1.1 =
 Glitch fix: JavaScript directory and files had not been properly SVN-added.
 This update is to correct that.